DavidRandallPeters/UnrealEngine/UE4_002_IntroToBlueprints.md

 ## 002.001 | Pawns

 <br>
-- First up, take note of how many actors are currently listed in the *Outliner.*
+- First up, take note of how many actors are currently listed in the *Outliner*.

 <br><br>

 You likely see 7 Actors - one of these is a *PlayerStart* Actor.